 From 1972 through 1978, correspondence focuses again on Thorpe's duties at North Carolina Central University: tenure proceedings, student activism, class organization, personnel searches, and race politics on campus.
 Of particular interest are letters concerning the appointment of a white instructor to teach NCCU's Afro-American history survey, and the organization of the Helen G. Edmonds history colloquium.
 Matters unrelated to the history department or the workings of the campus are touched upon - planning for family reunions, and correspondence concerning Thorpe's health, for example.

 Paul Zwillenberg has written a history honors thesis probing Professor Thorpe's thoughts and writings.
-I Dream a World: An Intellectual Biography of Earl Endris Thorpe may be examined in the reading room of the Duke University Archives.
+I Dream a World: An Intellectual Biography of Earl Endris Thorpe may be examined in the reading room of the Rubenstein Library.

 Collection is open for research.